Flow length and size distributions in campus Internet traffic: Methodology

 Most importantly, packets must not be sampled by the exporter.
 Packet sampling techniques introduce bias to the collected data, which must be compensated for.
 The estimation of flows features histograms from sampled data was extensively studied in \cite{duffield2003estimating}, \cite{yang2009sample}, \cite{antunes2016estimation} and \cite{antunes2019regularized}, and falls outside scope of this paper.
 NetFlow and IPFIX exporters usually can operate in non-sampling mode.
 This is not always the case for sFlow, which sometimes imposes mandatory sampling.
 Therefore, before starting data collection, hardware or software must be configured to work in a non-sampling mode.

-The software framework provided by us is designed to be used primarily on the top of the \texttt{nfdump} toolset\footnote{\url{http://github.com/phaag/nfdump}}. \texttt{nfdump} is an open-source framework used to collect and process flow records.
+The software framework developed by us is designed to be used primarily on the top of the \texttt{nfdump} toolset\footnote{\url{http://github.com/phaag/nfdump}}. \texttt{nfdump} is an open-source framework used to collect and process flow records, created by Peter Haag.
 It supported preliminarily NetFlow data only, but extensions for processing other flow record formats were implemented afterwards.
 It stores flow records in nfcapd binary file format, which is the input format of our framework.
-This means that our framework can be used to analyse flow records collected in all formats supported by \texttt{nfdump}, which currently are: NetFlow v1, v5/v7, v9, IPFIX and sFlow (both IPv4 and IPv6).
+This means that our framework can be used to analyze flow records collected in all formats supported by \texttt{nfdump}, which currently are: NetFlow v1, v5/v7, v9, IPFIX and sFlow (both IPv4 and IPv6).

 Other important configuration parameters regarding the exporter are timeouts.
 In the case of NetFlow, these are:

 \begin{itemize}

 \item inactive timeout,